 Again: we’re going back to the “remember to double-check your warranty info and care instructions” recommendation.
 But yes, in general, you should be able to.

-Quality waterproof laminate flooring should last around 25 years, but a lot of factors can go into this (upkeep, brand, product, etc.).
+Quality waterproof laminate floors should last around 25 years, but a lot of factors can go into this (upkeep, brand, product, etc.).

 However, many high-end brands offer lifetime residential warranties.
 So: it’s possible that these products could last much longer.